tiffanyycheng99/VBA-challenge/README.md

 Please find screenshots of each year result of Multi Year Stock Data in the Screenshots folder.

-Exported file can be found in StockDataScript
+Exported file can be found in StockDataScript.bas